 Venous Reflux / Chronic Venous Insufficiency

 Chronic venous insufficiency (CVI) is a progressive medical condition that worsens over time and affects the veins in the leg that carry oxygen-poor blood back toward the heart.
-Varicose veins can progress to CVI if left untreated.
-When this happens, symptoms such as pain, leg swelling, skin damage, and ulcers may occur.
+CVI (in the "main" or axial veins) is usually the cause of varicose veins on the skin surface.
+There is often valve failure (or CVI) in the varicose vein segments themselves also.
+When this happens, symptoms such as pain, leg swelling, skin damage and ulcers may occur.

 Once a vein valve becomes diseased and the vein wall stretches and enlarges, blood starts to flow in the wrong direction away from the heart.
 This cannot be fixed.
 The only alternative is to reroute blood flow through healthy veins by closing the diseased veins.